padrezulmiro/.dotfiles/journal.md

 ## 30 Aug 25
 #emacs-config
 Just recalled again that I wanted to work on some functions that would allow to set up the window layout of workspaces.
 Something like, press `SPC TAB w` and then `j` for the setup I use more: 1 vertical big window on the left and two split up horizontal windows on the right.

+## 23 Sep 25
+#emacs-config
+Haven't checked up for a while, but I've since adopted a literate approach to my emacs config.
+And then I've added an automatic day/night theme system to it.

+Now I'm focusing on a nitpick, that the `consult-imenu` doesn't order hits by order of appearance in the buffer.
+I'm not sure why this happens.

+Looking through the source revealed `consult-imenu--compute`, which is used to cache the imenu hits.
+Going deeper suggests that `helpful--imenu-index` could be the responsible to create the list of imenu indices.

+## 24 Sep 25
+#emacs-config
+I'm reaching the conclusion this might need a solution depending on the LSP server being used in each buffer. `consult-imenu--compute` uses a buffer-local var `imenu-create-index-function`, and LSP served buffers get their imenu-index directly from the server via `lsp-imenu-index-function`, so it might be coming scrambled straight from the server... not good!

+PS: I started noticing this issue on CSS files.
+There, the local var has the value of OClosure, whatever that is.
+ChatGPT says it's an "Opaque Closure", but the Elisp docs don't mention anything like that.

+OK, it's not a "Opaque Closure" at all.
+Dumb AI, it's an OPEN closure instead.

+## 26 Sep 25
+Might've made a breakthrough.
+So, the imenu items list for a buffer is saved by `consult-imenu--compute` on a cache variable: `consult-imenu--cache`.
+That led me to realize that the way this list is built is specified to save the point location of each item.
+Is there anything stopping me to just simply reorder the list?

+Either way, I need to pay attention because the cache might be empty (eg when emacs starts).

+I've just confirmed my suspicions, it's empty indeed.